SisyphusRex/searchalgorithms/README.md

 This is a collection of various search algorithms.

-I created child classes because each algorithm must be rewritten to handle the type of array that is passed.
+The program uses directory division and naming parallel to package naming for organization.

-Java is an explicit language and each array must be declared.
+The classes also use method overloading because java is strongly typed and each method must handle multiple array data types.